OMGhozlan/ATMSystem/README.md

 # ATMSystem
-An ATM GUI front end with a database back end
+An ATM GUI front end with a database back end written in C#